veshraj/dynamic-table/README.md

 # dynamic-table
-JQuery Plugin for dynamic table
+JQuery Plugin for dynamic table - designing based on bootstrap4
 # General Overview -
 I am great admirer of datatable.
 I used it for long time and feel something can be improved in it - specifically, when it comes to work with dynamic contents recieving from server, search on specific columns, changing the representation of data (column) in table.